aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/binding-worksheet-to-a-dataset-using-gridwebs-worksheets-designer/_index.md

 ![todo:image_alt_text](binding-worksheet-to-a-dataset-using-gridwebs-worksheets-designer_29.png)
 #### **Setting Number Format**
-At the moment, the prices in the **Product Price** column are showns as numeric values.
+At the moment, the prices in the **Product Price** column are shown as numeric values.
 It is possible to make them look like currency.

 1. Return to Visual Studio.NET.
 1. Open the BindColumn Collection Editor.